Pennif/Cybersecurity-Portfolio/README.md

 # This is a collection of scripts and other documents related to cybersecurity
-The majority of the portfolio are example of scripts.
-They will be in a variety of Expressive languages, and there will be an example of an incident journal
+The majority of the portfolio are scripts.
+They will be in a variety of expressive languages, and there will be an example of an incident journal.